easttennesseecc-star/Q-Top-Dog-IDE/HYBRID_STRATEGY_IMPLEMENTATION_COMPLETE.md

 ## Executive Summary

-The Hybrid pricing strategy (Option 3) has been successfully implemented across all Q-IDE market strategy documentation.
+The Hybrid pricing strategy (Option 3) has been successfully implemented across all Top Dog market strategy documentation.
 This addresses the critical issue where the "50-70% cheaper" claim was **factually inaccurate** and damaging to brand positioning.

 ### The Strategic Decision